FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis

 \end{enumerate}

-\item \textbf{Forensic Analysis:} We consider ACE-V analysis task in this category. \begin{enumerate} \item \textbf{ACE-V Analysis:} The goal of forensic fingerprint examination is to determine or exclude the source or identity of a print.
-The examination method is termed as ACE-V -- Analysis, Comparison, Evaluation and Verification \cite{SWGFAst_Doc9, SWGFAst_Doc10}.
+\item \textbf{Forensic Analysis:} Here, we consider ACE-V analysis.\\ \textbf{ACE-V Analysis:} The goal of forensic fingerprint examination, termed as ACE-V (Analysis, Comparison, Evaluation and Verification), is to determine/exclude the identity of a print \cite{SWGFAst_Doc9, SWGFAst_Doc10}.
 In the \textit{Analysis} phase, Level 1 (friction ridge flow, pattern, singularity points), Level 2 (minutiae) and Level 3 features (pores, incipient ridges, creases, scars, etc.) are analysed. \textit{Comparison} phase involves side-by-side comparison to determine feature agreement.
 In the \textit{Evaluation} phase, examiners conclude individualization (match), exclusion (non-match) or inconclusiveness.
 The decision is validated by another examiner in the \textit{Verification} phase.
 The ACE-V Analysis task in \textsc{FPBench} probes the model’s ability to emulate the structured reasoning used for \textit{deriving the outcome of `Evaluation' step in the ACE-V methodology}.
 Questions present ACE-V sheet images with a pair of fingerprints and ask the model to choose the most likely outcome according to ACE-V guidelines.
 For example, if two prints show sufficient agreement in Level-1 and Level-2 details, then the outcome is \textit{Individualization}, while disagreement between features yields an \textit{Exclusion} outcome and finally, insufficient analysis produces an \textit{Inconclusive} outcome.
-See Fig.~\ref{fig:ace-sheet} for illustration of ACE-V sheet analysis. \end{enumerate}

-\item \textbf{Tool Use:} We consider the task of retrieving fingerprint tools in this category. \begin{enumerate} \item \textbf{Fingerprint Tools Retrieval:} This task examines the model’s capability for \textit{determining the correct sequence of steps/tools for a specific task}.
-We present the model with a biometric or forensic task and ask the model to select the option corresponding to the correct order as well as least number of API calls needed to complete a given task.
-This assesses the future potential of MLLMs to be deployed as an end-to-end AI agent for automated fingerprint analysis. \end{enumerate}
+\item \textbf{Tool Use:} Here, we consider retrieving fingerprint tools.\\ \textbf{Fingerprint Tools Retrieval:} This task examines the model’s capability for \textit{determining the correct sequence of steps/tools for a specific task}.
+We present the model with a biometric or forensic task and ask the model to select the option corresponding to the correct order, as well as the least number of API calls needed to complete a given task.
+This assesses the future potential of MLLMs to be deployed as an end-to-end AI agent for automated fingerprint analysis.

 \end{enumerate}